Teleprompter Speed Settings: Finding Your Ideal WPM Pace

 How to Find Your Natural Pace

-- Open the read-time estimator and paste a 200-word paragraph.
+- Open the speaking speed calculator and paste a paragraph from your script.

-- Set your teleprompter to that WPM and do a test scroll.
+- Open the script in the teleprompter at that WPM and do a test scroll.
 Adjust up or down by 5 WPM until the text flows naturally with your voice.

 Matching Speed to Content Type